Homosexuality: Good News!

-The first recorded account of homosexual people being changed to heterosexual is found in the Bible: “Or do you not know that wrongdoers will not inherit the kingdom of God?
-Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with mennor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
+The first recorded account of homosexual people being changed is found in the Bible: “Or do you not know that wrongdoers will not inherit the kingdom of God?
+Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
 And that is what some of you were.
 But you were washed, you were sanctified,you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
-(1 Corinthians 6:9-12).
-From these verses we can see that both God the Father and His Son, Jesus, want to change the sexual orientation of homosexual people to heterosexual, and that they can do it (click HERE) ).
-So, if you are a born-again, homosexual Christian, do not hesitate to seek God’s help to change your sexual orientation; He is doing this all the time.
+(1 Corinthians 6:9-12, with Romans 1:26-27).
+From these verses we can see that both God the Father and His Son, Jesus, want to change the sexual orientation of homosexual people, and that they can do it (click HERE) ).
+So, if you are a born-again, homosexual Christian, do not hesitate to seek God’s help to change your sexual orientation; He is still in the healing business.

 A spontaneous shift in sexual orientation from homosexual or bisexual to heterosexual is by far the most common change that occurs in sexual orientation.
 Numerous studies have shown that both religiously and secularly mediated change in sexual orientation occurs in highly motivated, dissatisfied homosexuals at a rate that is at least comparable to the success rates generally achieved by therapists and counselors for other behavioral problems.
 And many studies have found that, for the most part, these are long-range, stable shifts in sexual orientation.